Codnor Castle Cottage, also known as Castle Farm in Codnor near Derby is fast getting a reputation as one of the most haunted properties in England.

 The cooper necklace had been perfectly laid out like a gift, and featured blue-green glass stones, which perfectly matched the coloured spots of the peacock butterfly.

 On another occasion, Rokia and her team of volunteers were cleaning out the downstairs of the cottage.
 They went outside and sat on a wall for a break.
 Suddenly a stone was thrown through a downstairs window, smashing it.
 The team ran back into the cottage, only to find it completely empty.

 Other witnesses have reported seeing apparitions in the cottage, including the vision of a Victorian lady wearing a straw hat.
 In the living room, visitors have seen the ghosts of three monks that walk across the room.

-The attic rooms are said to be home to a negative entity, and paranormal investigators have experienced demonic attacks here, and many have fled the building after experiencing this dark energy.
+The attic rooms are said to be home to a negative entity and dark shadowy figures are regularly seen walking through the long roof space.
+Paranormal investigators have experienced demonic attacks here, and many have fled the building after experiencing this dark energy.

 As well as the cottage, the castle grounds are also said to be haunted.
 The most famous story is that of a soldier of the Knight's Templar who was injured in battle and took refuge in the castle over night.
 The soldier died during the night, and ever since, his rather aggressive ghost has been seen wearing a dull metal helmet in the castle grounds outside the cottage.
 He's also seen running through the ruin of the great hall.

 The grounds are also said to be haunted by a spirit known as the Grey Lady, the name could be linked to the De Grey family who occupied the castle for centuries.
 It's said she was a heavily pregnant French woman, and died following an accident while out riding her horse.
 She has since been seen gliding around the estate and the echoes of a French woman singing have been heard.